Policies and Committees

 Risk Evaluation and Operations Safety Control

 ECOVE and its subsidiaries employ a risk management approach to occupational safety and health, which involves categorizing risks through a Risk Management Committee.
 The identified risk categories include information security risk, HSE risk, operational risk, quality management risk, and climate change risk.
-HSE risks are assessed using an occupational safety and health management system.
-Each operational process, chemical, manual tool, and environmental exposure is subjected to risk assessment.
-Based on the level of risk assessment, specific operating standards and regulations are developed and promoted.
-Regular on-site inspections are conducted to review the adequacy and effectiveness of the operating standards, ensuring their appropriateness and compliance.
+HSE risks are assessed through occupational safety and health management system at least twice a year for each operation process, chemicals, hand tools, and environmental exposures, etc., and operation standards and regulations are formulated and publicized according to the level of risk assessment, and if any risk exists, it can also be responded to through the employee communication platform on the EIP (including employee mailboxes, proposals for improvement, and reporting platforms), and the work hazards notifier can be protected anonymously, and at the same time, through the on-site inspection, the reasonableness of the operation standard is reviewed in order to achieve the suitability of the contents of the operation standard.

-After evaluating through the management system, high-risk and hazardous tasks such as hot work, elevated work, rotating equipment, lifting operations, electrical equipment maintenance, and abnormal equipment troubleshooting are governed by specific operational safety control regulations.
+After evaluating through the management system, high-risk and hazardous tasks such as rotating equipment maintenance, pipeline maintenance, hot work operation, confined space operation, elevated (high-altitude) operation, hanging operation, and electrical operation are governed by specific operational safety control regulations.
 Daily work assignments are managed through the MMIS (Maintenance Management Information System) developed by ECOVE Environment Service Corp.
 During the morning meeting, a Job Safety Analysis (JSA) is conducted to raise awareness of hazards.
 Employees are required to apply for work permits based on the job content risks and operational safety control regulations.
 The three parties involved, including the operators, maintenance personnel, and safety personnel, visit the site together to verify and carry out procedures such as power shutdown, isolation, lockout, and tagging.
 Only after confirming the absence of any potential hazards can the work commence, aiming to achieve the goal of zero accidents during operations.

 To strengthen safety management, ECOVE gradually and continuously improves to achieve enhanced safety management through the auditing system.
 At the same time, employees' safety knowledge and competencies are also verified and confirmed via audit.
 Weaknesses are understood and incorporated into the training system and as a reference for amendments to the work standards.
 ECOVE Environment Service Corp. actively promoted a three-tiered audit management system whereby on-site engineers shall carry out the level 1 management of safety and health, OSH personnel and plant managers shall conduct the level 2 of safety and health audits (including the independent evaluation of each plant), and the Company conducts level 3 safety and health supervisory audits.
 Safety management and audit systems are realized through the merging of the audit system with assessments.
 The execution of third-level audits involves presenting reports on audit sessions and the number of deficiencies during committee meetings.
 The relevant departments under the management of each incineration plant and project are responsible for implementing improvements.
 The Company conducts follow-up audits to confirm the effectiveness of the improvements.